-Moreover the program included a joint conference with the European Commission’s in-house science service, Joint Research Centre (JRC) on 17 November 2015, where the participants discussed the opportunities and threats of the outcomes of the “UN Summit for the adoption of the post-2015 development agenda” (25-27 September 2015, New York) and more particularly the role of science for their implementation with high level representatives of the EU and other international organizations.
+Moreover the programme included a joint conference with the European Commission’s in-house science service, Joint Research Centre (JRC) on 17 November 2015, where the participants discussed the opportunities and threats of the outcomes of the “UN Summit for the adoption of the post-2015 development agenda” (September 2015, New York) and more particularly the role of science for their implementation with high level representatives of the EU and other international organisations.

 The event was supported by the European Commission’s Research Centre (JRC).

 Africa Young Academies Regional Conference, Nairobi, Kenya, 3-5 February 2014

 The conference on “Accelerating science for development in Africa by increasing the momentum and impact of National Young Academies” was organised by the Global Young Academy (GYA) in cooperation with the Network of African Science Academies (NASAC).
 It brought together representatives from the NASAC member academies with all existing National Young Academies (NYAs) in Africa, as well as representatives from NYA initiatives and other young scientists from the countries in the NASAC network.